 Regular or Prorated Bill |

-If there are no fewer than 20 and no more than 45 Days in this billing cycle, your bill is considered a "Regular" bill and you will be charged for a full month's Electric Monthly Customer Charge, Water Monthly Customer Charge, Security Light Charge, Public Works Sewer Monthly Customer Charge, and Sangamon County Water Reclamation District Monthly Customer Charge.
+If there are no fewer than 20 and no more than 45 Days in this billing cycle, your bill is considered a Regular Bill and you will be charged for a full month's Electric Monthly Customer Charge, Water Monthly Customer Charge, Security Light Charge, Public Works Sewer Monthly Customer Charge, and Sangamon County Water Reclamation District Monthly Customer Charge.

-If there are fewer than 20 or more than 45 days in this billing cycle, your bill is considered a "Prorated" bill and your monthly customer charges and Security Light Charge, as well as the number of units applicable to each water usage and sewer usage block, will be reduced or increased accordingly.
+If there are fewer than 20 or more than 45 days in this billing cycle, your bill is considered a Prorated Bill and your monthly customer charges and Security Light Charge, as well as the number of units applicable to each water usage and sewer usage block, will be reduced or increased accordingly.

 |